jdleegui/nodejs/[1]Install.md

 Out of the box I include Bootstrap and some AngularJS recommended modules.

 ?
 Would you like to use Gulp (experimental) instead of Grunt?
 No ?
 Would you like to use Sass (with Compass)?
-Yes
+No
 ?
 Would you like to include Bootstrap?
 Yes
 ?
-Would you like to use the Sass version of Bootstrap?
-Yes ?
-Which modules would you like to include? angular-animate.js, angular-aria.js, angular-cookies.js, angular-resource.js, angular-messages.js, angular-route.js, angular-sanitize.j
+Which modules would you like to include? angular-animate.js, angular-cookies.js, angular-resource.js, angular-route.js, angular-sanitize.js, angular-touch.js
-s, angular-touch.js
-   create app/styles/main.scss
+   create app/styles/main.css
    create app/index.html
    create bower.json
    create .bowerrc